 - Symposium H: Current drive and plasma heating by microwaves in nuclear fusion devices

 - Symposium T: Terahertz sources, diagnostics and nonlinear interactions

-- Symposium A: High power microwave applications (including accelerators, radars, gas discharges, materials processing, biomedical applications etc.)
+- Symposium A: High power microwave applications (including accelerators, radars, gas discharges, material processing, biomedical applications etc.)